Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 Challenges within Recruitment

 DIB’s from a company perspective is often seen as a series of checklists.
 Something that must be ticked off to get funding or to prevent bad press in the media.
 This is a horrible way to look at it!
 It is much better to see DIB’S as a team sport- everyone working together to create a holistic culture & environment.
-Recruiting and onboarding DIB’s talent is important & beneficial as when effectively implemented correctly can:
+Recruiting and onboarding DIB’s talent are important & beneficial as when effectively implemented correctly can:

 Increase better business outcomes: